CODE-Lab-IASTATE/MDO_course/README.md

 # MDO_course
 MDO course taught at Iowa State University

-Requires python 3.7 to run
+Requires python 3.7 and above to run